The saying “quality over quantity” holds true in many facets of life—so why not use this mindset to plan productive meetings?

 - Conformity tends to decrease when people are able to respond privately or if they have support from at least one other individual in a group.

-Looked at from this angle, it’s easy to understand why Jobs had no problem disinviting attendees and cultivating independent thinking with smaller meetings.
+Looked at from this angle, it’s easy to understand why Jobs had no problem disinviting attendees and cultivating independent thinking with smaller productive meetings.

 “He was similarly ruthless with himself,” writes tech writer Jake Baer.
 “When President Barack Obama asked him to join a small gathering of tech moguls, Jobs declined—the president invited too many people for his taste.”